kowshik-sundararajan/Secret-Dairy/README.md

 # Diary
-A web app built using PHP and mySQL that allows users to write their thoughts in a dairy.
+A web app built using PHP and mySQL that allows users to write their thoughts in a diary.

 ## Installing and running the app